ZiadEid/Leon/README.md

 # Leon
-template was made by me for the sake of practicing.
+Template was made by me for the sake of practicing.
-HTML | Css
+languages: HTML | Css